My budget right now is ~$10/month, so my choices are based on cost, and the ability to get shit done. I’ve been using Opencode.

 opencode-go/kimi-k2.5

 This one seems good at everything.
 I’ve made a couple game prototypes (rust & typescript) with this and I was pleased.
 It usually fails the first few times, but I feed it the errors I see in my console and it eventually gets it right.
 The problem?
 Too much money.
 I have to spend about $5 a day to use it, which is over my budget.
+I use this only when free models fail, and it’s good at getting me unstuck.

 openrouter/z-ai/glm-4.5-air:free